 View the Cayce Transformation Plan

-A mixed-income, mixed-use community, the Envision Cayce Master Plan calls for 2,390 units and ensures a one-for-one replacement of existing affordable units, while adding new affordable, workforce and market-rate housing.
-Envision Cayce outlines the demolition of the properties’ aging structures built between 1941 and 1954.
+A mixed-income, mixed-use community, the Cayce Master Plan calls for 2,390 units and ensures a one-for-one replacement of existing affordable units, while adding new affordable, workforce and market-rate housing.
+It outlines the demolition of the properties’ aging structures built between 1941 and 1954.

-The Plan also calls for several acres of active green space and amenities the community desired such as a new health center, pharmacy, grocery, school, library and retailers.
+The Plan also calls for several acres of active green space and amenities the community desired such as a pharmacy and grocery.

 Construction of the multi-million dollar project will have a great economic impact on Nashville’s economy.
 MDHA’s Section 3 plan guarantees that at least 30 percent of new jobs created through commercial and intuitional occupants are filled by Section 3 eligible individuals.